kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 | gpu without cuda+cudnn installed |    yes     |   no (~tf-like) |

 _Table 1: How TensorFlow/TensorFlow-GPU behave when installed on different hardware settings_

-"~tf-like" means even though the library is TensorFlow-gpu, it would behave like the TensorFlow library.
+Please note that "~tf-like" means even though the library is TensorFlow-gpu, it would behave like the TensorFlow library.
 However, I am not sure about the behaviors when it comes to installing the TensorFlow-cpu library.

 ## References
 [A Comprehensive Guide Website For TensorFlow Veterans And Novices Alike](https://www.easy-tensorflow.com)